Iran

 Spent days summoning up the courage.

-It might not have been an issue, but only a year before I had been seen to "go off the rails."
+It might not have been an issue, but only a year before I had "gone off the rails."

-From a sensible, studious, convent girl, I had turned into a rebellious, absconding, wild teenager,
+From sensible, studious, convent girl, I had turned into a rebellious, absconding, wild teenager,

 "Been in trouble with the police," said Mum.